SlutWalk: Iceland

 The first Reykjavík SlutWalk took place on July 23, 2011, only a few months after the very first SlutWalk, which took place in Toronto, Canada, April 3.
+Since then, the Reykjavík SlutWalk has been held annually on the last Saturday in July, as well as SlutWalks around the country in towns such as Borgarfjörður eystri, Akureyri, Ísafjörður and Sauðárkrókur.

 Switzerland

 The Swiss movement was created in August 2012, by women from Geneva and Lausanne.
 Since then, the collective organised four marches and other events.
 Swiss SlutWalk, 6 October 2012, 12 October 2013, 13 September 2014, 6 June 2015.
 The Swiss Slutwalk is an association by law since May 2014.

 United Kingdom

 Researchers Jessica Ringrose and Emma Renold interviewed members of a self-organized 'girl power' group in a school in Cardiff, Wales.
-The aims of the group of Year 8 (age 13) and above students had evolved to the delivery of personal social health and economic education (PHSE) lessons to younger students in the school.
+The aims of the group of Year 8 (age 12-13) and above students had evolved to the delivery of personal social health and economic education (PHSE) lessons to younger students in the school.
 When asked about the 'SlutWalk', planned for Cardiff in a few weeks time, it led to "an uncomfortable silence, uneasy smiles and raised eyebrows from the two women teachers leading the group."
 Ringrose and Renold concluded that there was a paradox between teachers that "were incredibly supportive of the general message of the SlutWalk," but who "were simultaneously faced with the ongoing struggle of confronting the sexual regulation experienced by girls in a sanitised school space where 'slut' is a banished and punishable sexual swearword."
 The teachers went on to say that the girls, "probably can't go, we'll go on the march for them".
 On the day of the march (4 June 2011), however, a number of the girls did turn up with their mothers and met up with their teachers.
 Similar marches were also held around this time in a number of UK cities including London, Edinburgh, Newcastle upon Tyne, Bristol and Oxford.

 As of 2018, SlutWalk Newcastle is the longest running UK satellite event.
 The first march was held on 4 June 2011, attended by approximately 200 people.
 After a five-year hiatus the next Newcastle SlutWalk took place on 28 July 2018.